18F/handbook/_pages/policies/employee-resources-policies/performance-management.md

 In preparation for the FY19 End-of-Year Employee Performance Review Cycle, please conduct an audit of your Direct Reports in HR Links by following the instructions in [this survey](https://forms.gle/oLJJcZ4Cf3DdUGHy8).

-All Supervisors should complete this audit by COB September 24th, so please fill out the above survey if you have not yet.
+All supervisors should complete this audit by COB September 24th, so please fill out the above survey if you have not yet.

 ### Supervisors’ Lounge Question and Answer Sessions